pnp/sp-dev-fx-webparts/samples/react-private-libraries/README.md

 ## Minimal Path to Awesome

-* Clone this repository
-* in the command line run:
-  * `npm install`
-  * `gulp serve`
+Build  this solution and add it to your app catalog (tenant or site).

+Create a new Team Site (Without and Office 365 Group) or Communications site.

+Install this solution on the site

-Create two Lists to hold the List of RFX's and th e list of RFX Folders.
+Create two Lists to hold the List of RFX's and the list of RFX Folders.
-The lists must have the schemas below (using site content types is not needed)
+The lists must have the schemas below (using site content types is not needed.)

 The RFX List:
 ![rfx](assets/RFX.PNG "RFX")